madalinagriza/flashfinanceUI/[OLD] API spec .md

 ### POST /api/User/all

-**Description:** Returns all user documents in the system.
+**Description:** Retrieves all user objects.

 **Requirements:**
-- true (implicitly)
+- None.

 **Effects:**
-- Returns all user documents.
+- Returns a list of all user objects.

 **Request Body:**
 ```json